canyongbs/advisingapp/docs/month-aggregation-testing.md

 ### Use Snapshots Carefully

-Use `->toMatchSnapshot()` for data assertions.
+You can use `->toMatchSnapshot()` for data assertions.
 This captures the full data structure and makes it easy to verify correct behavior.

 **⚠️ Important:** When a snapshot is first generated or updated, you must carefully validate that the output is correct.
 A snapshot only asserts that output matches a previous run—it does not inherently verify correctness.
 Ensure that: